IvanLin00/02_Final/README.md

 Have the other players join using ./join_game.
 Everything else will be terminal prompted.
 Rules for Texas Hold'em can be found online.
+# Bugs
+Will be added in a future date